 “I like the Micra, particularly the headlamps.
 They are like jewels.
 And I like the concept of ‘Do you speak Micra?’
 I like modern and retro put together to make modtro – that’s a very good concept.”

 “I think it was [surrealist artist Rene] Magritte who put lips in the sky.
 This is a bit of the feel of those big beautiful lips speaking in a supermodern and very graphic city [Paris].”

 “Gucci” Gucci (2007)

-This Gucci perfume ad isn’t a million miles away from the Opium ad from 1990, with its warm copper and gold hues, however the theme is now thoroughly modern.
+This Gucci perfume ad isn’t a million miles away from the Opium ad from 1990, with its warm copper and gold hues; however, the theme is now thoroughly modern.
 Three beautiful models dance to Blondie’s ‘Heart of Glass’ in their very luxurious, ornate and windowless city apartments.
-The smell of the perfume has a similar effect on them though as they are taken over by the scent and on a journey of the senses.
-Elements of Lost Highway are here for sure, the first dancer being shown on her own TV as she brushes by.
-This ad is far from the stark coldness of the film though, it is exquisitely beautiful and uplifting.
+The smell of the perfume has a similar effect on them as they are taken over by the scent and on a journey of the senses.
+Elements of Lost Highway are here for sure.
+The first dancer is shown on her own TV as she brushes by.
+This ad is far from the stark coldness of the film, though; it is exquisitely beautiful and uplifting.
 You can almost smell the heady citrus, patchouli and sandalwood through the screen.